akshayvr-programmer/SIH-SUBMISSION-Chhaap-App/README.md

 ## 3. Proposed Solution

-Chhaap removes the wall by turning the whole listing process into a conversation in the artisan's own language.
+Chhaap removes the wall by turning the whole listing process into a simple conversation in the artisan's own language.

 The artisan takes one photo and speaks.
-Chhaap does the rest:
+Chhaap handles the rest:

-1. **Sees the craft** - an on-device vision model recognizes the craft type and proposes it; the artisan confirms or corrects, so the human always has the final say.
+1. **Sees the craft** - an on-device vision model recognizes the craft type and suggests it; the artisan confirms or corrects, so the maker always has the final say.
 2. **Cleans the photo** - background removal turns a phone snapshot into a clean catalogue image.
 3. **Listens** - the artisan describes the piece by voice, in their language.
 4. **Writes the listing** - a language model turns that speech into a polished product listing, returned in the artisan's own language.
-5. **Prices it fairly** - the piece is embedded and compared against a reference set to suggest a market-aware price, with a clear cost floor so the artisan never sells below materials plus labour.
+5. **Prices it fairly** - the piece is embedded and compared against a reference set to suggest a market-aware price, with a clear cost floor so the artisan never sells below materials plus labor.
 6. **Publishes everywhere** - the listing goes out to ONDC, GeM, and WhatsApp, and the artisan watches it reach buyers.

-The interface speaks and reads back at every step, so it works for an artisan who cannot read.
+The interface speaks and reads back at every step, making it effortless for artisans who cannot read.
 Nothing on the artisan-facing path requires typing.

 ---